pnuehrenberg/vassi/docs/source/4_import_data.rst

     print(trajectory.is_sorted, trajectory.is_complete)

-Your data does not need to be sorted or complete, the :code:`Trajectory` class provides methods to sort and interpolate missing data.
+Your data does not need to be sorted or complete, the :class:`~vassi.data_structures.trajectory.Trajectory` class provides methods to sort and interpolate missing data.

 .. jupyter-execute::